kevinresol/turnwing/README.md

 Data are validated when they are loaded.
 Combining with type-safety, you can be sure that the translation calls will not fail.

 For example, if our `Locale` contains a translation function named `hello`.
 Then the `Provider` will ensure there is a localization string named `hello` when the data is loaded at runtime, not when the data is used (i.e. when `hello()` is called).
+This allow the program to fail gracefully and early.

 ### Hackable